 Applicants will normally have a strong honours primary degree or equivalent (H1 or H2.1) but applicants with a H2.2 in a related discipline and/or with relevant work experience may also be considered.
 Appropriate combinations of professional qualifications and experience may be accepted as equivalent to an honours degree, in accordance with the relevant regulations of the University.

-Programme Provider

-Faculty of Humanities

-and Social Sciences

-For more detailed information
+Programme Provider Faculty of Humanities and Social Sciences For more information see: dcu.ie/DC674 facebook.com/MScPRDCU

-visit: www.dcu.ie/DC674

-www.facebook.com/MScPRDCU
+Programme Chair

-Programme Chair Martin G Molony martin.molony@dcu.ie T: +353 (0) 1 700 5203
+Martin G Molony martin.molony@dcu.ie T: +353 (0) 1 700 5203

 Duration 1 year